igrisai/igrisai_mcp/UI_INTEGRATION_GUIDE.md

-# Dead Hand Switch - UI Integration Guide
+# dead man switch Switch - UI Integration Guide

 ## Overview

-This guide covers how to integrate the Dead Hand Switch system with your frontend UI, including triggering dead hand checks, listening to real-time events, and handling all the data flows.
+This guide covers how to integrate the dead man switch Switch system with your frontend UI, including triggering dead man switch checks, listening to real-time events, and handling all the data flows.

 ## 🚀 Quick Start